-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages GA-4 SOW §§ 2.5, 2.6, and 2.7 Exhibit C - UMCM All reports as specified in §§ 2.5, 2.6, and 2.7 of the SOW must be submitted according to the requirements stated in the Contract (including all attachments) and the UMCM.
-Transition Phase and Operations Phase Per incident of noncompliance, per MCO's Service Area.
-HHSC may assess up to \$1,000 per incident of noncompliance and per MCO's Service Area if either the monthly, quarterly, or annual report is not submitted in the format/template required by HHSC.
-Privacy/ S Security (PS) PS-1 Exhibit A Managed Care UTCs § 6.05 HIPAA and Article 9 Disclosure & Confidentiality of Information The MCO must meet all privacy standards under applicable State or federal law, rule, regulation and Contract's requirement.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages GA-4 SOW §§ 2.5, 2.6, and 2.7 Exhibit C - UMCM All reports as specified in §§ 2.5, 2.6, and 2.7 of the SOW must be submitted according to the requirements stated in the Contract (including all attachments) and the UMCM.
+Transition Phase and Operations Phase Per incident of noncompliance.
+HHSC may assess up to \$1,000 per incident of noncompliance if either the monthly, quarterly, or annual report is not submitted in the format/template required by HHSC.
+Privacy/ S Security (PS) PS-1 Exhibit A Managed Care UTCs § 6.05 HIPAA and Article 9 Disclosure & Confidentiality of Information The MCO must meet all privacy standards under applicable state or federal law, rule, regulation and HHSC contract requirement.
 Transition Phase and Quarterly during Operations Phase Per quarterly reporting period, per violation.
-HHSC may assess up to \$5,000 per quarterly reporting period for each privacy violation of applicable federal or State law or the privacy standards in the Contract.
-PS-2 Exhibit A Managed Care UTCs, § 6.05 HIPAA and Article 9 Disclosure & Confidentiality of Information The MCO must meet all security standards under applicable state or federal law, rule, regulation and Contract's requirement.
+HHSC may assess up to \$5,000 per quarterly reporting period for each privacy violation of applicable federal or state law or the HHSC privacy standards in the Contract.
+PS-2 Exhibit A Managed Care UTCs, § 6.05 HIPAA and Article 9 Disclosure & Confidentiality of Information The MCO must meet all security standards under applicable state or federal law, rule, regulation and HHSC contract requirement.
 Transition Phase and Quarterly during Operations Phase Per quarterly reporting period, per violation.
-HHSC may assess up to \$1,000 per quarterly reporting period for each security violation of security requirements under federal or State law or the security standards in the Contract.
-PS-3 Exhibit A Managed Care UTCs, § 6.05 HIPAA and Article 9 Disclosure & Confidentiality of Information The MCO must meet all confidentiality standards under applicable State or federal law, rule, regulation and the Contract's requirement.
+HHSC may assess up to \$1,000 per quarterly reporting period for each security violation of security requirements under federal or state law or the HHSC security standards in the Contract.
+PS-3 Exhibit A Managed Care UTCs, § 6.05 HIPAA and Article 9 Disclosure & Confidentiality of Information The MCO must meet all confidentiality standards under applicable state or federal law, rule, regulation and HHSC contract requirement.
 Transition Phase and Quarterly during Operations Phase Per quarterly reporting period, per privacy/security incident.
 HHSC may assess up to \$5,000 per quarterly reporting period for each breach by MCO scenario as required by HHSC.

-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages PS-4 Exhibit A Managed Care UTCs, § 6.05 HIPAA and Article 9 Disclosure & Confidentiality of Information The MCO must meet the privacy Breach notification and/or Breach response standard required by applicable federal and State law and the Contract's requirements.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages PS-4 Exhibit A Managed Care UTCs, § 6.05 HIPAA and Article 9 Disclosure & Confidentiality of Information The MCO must meet the privacy Breach notification and/or Breach response standard required by applicable federal and state law and HHSC contract requirements.
 Transition Phase and Quarterly during Operations Phase Per Day, per violation of Breach notification and/or response standards of an actual or suspected privacy Breach which may or actually requires notification to HHSC, an individual, the press and/or a federal regulatory body, or may require appropriate mitigation and/or remediation activity.
-HHSC may assess up to \$1,000 per Day for each MCO violation of Breach notice, Breach response standard for each violation and/or for each privacy violation impacting an individual according to applicable federal or State Breach notification law or the HHSC Breach notification and response standards in the Contract.
-Material S Subcontractors (MS) MS-1 Exhibit A Managed Care UTCs, § 4.08 Subcontractors and Agreements with Third Parties Unless otherwise provided in this Contract, the MCO must provide HHSC with written notice no later than three Business Days after receiving notice from a Material Subcontractor of its intent to terminate a Subcontract.
+HHSC may assess up to \$1,000 per Day for each MCO violation of Breach notice, Breach response standard for each violation and/or for each privacy violation impacting an individual according to applicable federal or state Breach notification law or the HHSC Breach notification and response standards in the Contract.
+Material S ubcontractors (MS) MS-1 Exhibit A Managed Care UTCs, § 4.08 Subcontractors and Agreements with Third Parties Unless otherwise provided in this Contract, the MCO must provide HHSC with written notice no later than three Business Days after receiving notice from a Material Subcontractor of its intent to terminate a Subcontract.
 Transition Phase, Quarterly during the Operations Phase Each Day of non- compliance.
 HHSC may assess up to \$5,000 per Day of noncompliance.